torotonnato/ChatGPT-programs/README.md

 		The output of the function is an AST

-Note: delim (line #4) should have been "delim := ';' '\n'+" The program is correct, but doesn't take into consideration newlines as delimiters between statements.
-No checks for op or reg validity.
+Note: delim (line #4) should have been "delim := ';' '\n'+"

+The program is basically correct, but doesn't take into consideration newlines as delimiters between statements.
+Also, no checks for op or reg validity.

 Nonetheless impressive.